Network protocols

 ilorest select Schema. --refresh

-SNMP enablement is performed by setting the SNMP/ProtocolEnabled property to true under the Redfish standard ManagerNetworkProtocol URI.
+SNMP enablement is performed by setting the `SNMP/ProtocolEnabled` property

 PATCH /redfish/v1/Managers/1/NetworkProtocol